AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 How is an NCE EPD different?

-The EPDs resulting from NCE have varying accuracies, depending on the amount of information (the animal's own record, progeny records, ancestral records, etc.) that contributes to each animal's predicted genetic value.
+The EPDs resulting from NCE have varying accuracies, depending on the amount of information (the animal's own record, progeny records, ancestral records, etc.) that contribute to each animal's predicted genetic value.
 To be included in the NCE runs, a nonparent animal must have a performance record or genomic result that meets data requirements.

 Parent animals have progeny with performance records and are incorporated into the evaluations even if the parent does not have an individual record for the trait of interest.
 The evaluations to generate EPDs utilize many generations of pedigrees.